-Director Compensation for 2012
+Director Compensation for 2013

-Each member of our board of directors who is not an employee of our Manager receives annual compensation for service as a director as follows:
+Each member of our board of directors who is not an employee of our Manager received annual compensation for service as a director during 2013 as follows:

-- Each non-employee director receives an annual base fee for services in the amount of \$30,000, payable on a quarterly basis in cash, and an annual equity award from our Equity Incentive Plan of \$30,000, payable on a quarterly basis, in shares of restricted common stock that may not be sold or transferred during such director's term of service on the board of directors. - The lead independent director receives an additional annual fee of \$10,000, payable on a quarterly basis. - In addition, the chairman of our audit committee receives an annual fee of \$20,000, and the chairs of our compensation, and nominating and corporate governance committee each receive an annual fee of \$5,000, each payable on a quarterly basis.
+- Each non-employee director receives an annual base fee for services in the amount of \$30,000, payable on a quarterly basis in cash, and an annual equity award from our equity incentive plan of \$30,000, payable on a quarterly basis, in shares of restricted common stock that may not be sold or transferred during such director's term of service on the board of directors. - The lead independent director receives an additional annual fee of \$10,000, payable in cash on a quarterly basis. - In addition, the chairman of our audit committee receives an annual fee of \$20,000, and the chairs of our compensation, and nominating and corporate governance committee each receive an annual fee of \$5,000, each payable in cash on a quarterly basis.